linnforsman/cinnamon-roll/README.md

-# cinnamon-bun
+# cinnamon-roll
- This is a challenge in lesson 5, week 3 at SheCodes Responsive workshop called 'Multiple Page Hosting'
+This is a multiple page hosting challenge from SheCodes Responsive week 3 lesson 5.